-The parental behaviours (actions or inactions) deemed likely to cause future harm are documented as complicating factors.
+The parental behaviours (actions or inactions) that are likely to cause future harm are documented as complicating factors, for example:

 • Sarah (mother) has been stopped by police twice for drink driving.
-On the most recent occasion Sarah's blood alcohol level was very high at 0.23 and her family describe her as an alcoholic.
-On both occasions of drink driving, Sarah had both Maddie (2 years) and Braydon (7 months) in the car with her.
+On the most recent occasion Sarah's blood alcohol level was very high at .23 and her family describe her as an alcoholic.
+On both occasions of drink driving, Sarah had both children in the car with her.